devsecops-workshop/workshop-guide/content/14-advanced-pipeline/_index.md

 ### Prerequisites
 There is a major security vulnerability in our code, but ACS is not able to detect it at the moment.
 So first of all navigate to ACS and follow these steps:
 - navigate to **Platform Configuration > System Policies**
 - search for `Log4Shell` and click on it.
-In the right top corner should be **Clone**
-- clone the policy and rename it
-- remove the current categorie and add `Workshop`
 - go next until you are at the enforcement card and enable both `build` and `deploy`
 - save the policy